Board Configuration

 System Columns

-Section titled “System Columns”Every board must have a Backlog column (role: "todo") and a Done column (role: "done").
+Section titled “System Columns”Every board must have a To Do column (role: "todo") and a Done column (role: "done").
 If your config omits them, Kangentic creates defaults.
-Backlog is always first; Done is always last.
+To Do is always first; Done is always last.

 Quick-Start Template